rwxrob/zet/20220110192011/README.md

 * Activate Your Autodidact, Learn Like the Best
 * Become a Shell Native, Conquer the Command Line
 * Just Enough Networking
-* Polyglot Programmer, Learn to Code in Go, Python, and Javascript
+* Polyglot Programmer: Learn to Code in Go, Python, and Javascript

 These books will cover all of the material from the annual SKILSTAK Beginner Boost, which runs every year between May the 4th and August